 GST Input Tax Credit (ITC) allows businesses to recover the tax paid on purchases, thereby reducing their tax burden.
 This process boosts working capital and ensures compliance with GST laws.
 Businesses can claim ITC under certain conditions, such as valid invoices and registration under GST.
 With updated policies and clearer procedures, claiming ITC has become more efficient, promoting better cash flow management and reducing taxes owed.
 The article covers eligibility criteria, calculations, sector-specific rules, and the latest updates on ITC claims.

-Input Tax Credit (ITC) is a mechanism under the Goods and Services Tax (GST) system that allows a registered taxpayer to claim credit for the GST paid on the purchase of goods and services used for business purposes.
-This ensures the elimination of the cascading effect of taxes, making the tax system more transparent and efficient.
+Input Tax Credit (ITC) is a tax mechanism under GST that allows businesses to claim a credit on GST paid on purchases of goods and services used for business purposes.
+This helps in reducing tax liability by offsetting input tax against output tax.

 How Does GST Input Tax Credit Work?